rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-19: An unused variable starting with an underscore still binds the value, which may take ownership of the value

-Using underscore by itself, however, doesn't ever bind to the value.
+Using underscore by itself, however, doesn’t ever bind to the value.
 Listing 18-20 will compile without any errors since `s` does not get moved into `_`:

 ```